Website Donvale Christian College

 - Perform their responsibilities in a manner which reflects the College’s zero tolerance for child abuse and in accordance with the College’s Child Safety policies.

-- Comply with all College policies including Occupational Health and Safety.
+- Familiarise themselves and comply with the relevant College policies including Occupational Health and Safety.

 Applications to include:

-- Applications should be marked “2021 Secondary Mathematics Teacher” sent via email to: email@example.com
+- Applications which will be received as advertised until Monday, 25 October 2021 and should be marked “2022 Learning Support Officer” sent via email to: firstname.lastname@example.org

 - Including a covering letter